usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-2/Continuous Improvement and Scalable Practices.md

 4. **Who in my agency or network is already good at this?
 Could I learn from or connect with them?**

 ---
-## Continuous Improvement in Everyday Procurement
+## Continuous improvement in everyday procurement

 Continuous improvement doesn’t always require a big initiative.
 In fact, some of the most valuable changes come from the small, repeatable steps we take after each procurement.
 By pausing to reflect, collaborate, and refine, you can strengthen your acquisition process and contribute to a culture of innovation, one project at a time.

-### Conducting Mini "Lessons Learned"
+### Conducting mini "lessons learned"

 After each procurement, take time to reflect on what went well and what could be improved.
 This doesn't have to be formal, just 20–30 minutes of focused discussion with your team or program partners can surface valuable insights.